stevevillardi/Logic.Monitor/README.md

 - Fixed Connect-LMAccount when connecting to accounts with an invalid API key
 - New Command Set (**Remove-LMWebsiteGroup** | **New-LMWebsiteGroup** | **Set-LMWebsiteGroup**): These commands will allow you to create, modify and delete website groups in the LM portal
 - Updated Command **Connect-LMAccount**: You can now choose an account name that has been cached with the New-LMCachedAccount command using the -UseCachedCredential switch parameter
-- New Command Set (**New-LMCachedAccount** | **Get-LMCachedAccount** | **Remove-LMCachedAccount**): These commands will allow you to cache a series of account api credentials for different portals to allow for easy switching between mutiple LM portals such are production vs sandbox.
+- New Command Set (**New-LMCachedAccount** | **Get-LMCachedAccount** | **Remove-LMCachedAccount**): These commands will allow you to cache a series of account api credentials for different portals to allow for easy switching between mutiple LM portals such as production vs sandbox.
 Credentials are cached in the current users home directory as encryted secure strings in the file Logic.Monitor.json

 ## 3.2.2